Fourier Multi-Component and Multi-Layer Neural Networks: Unlocking High-Frequency Potential: Numerical Experiments

 We employ MMNN structures with different activation functions to approximate the target functions and evaluate their performance.
 For the one-dimensional case, we use 60000 uniformly sampled points from \([-1, 1]\) for training, with a mini-batch size of 600 and a learning rate defined as \( 10^{-3} \times 0.9^{\lfloor k/100 \rfloor} \), where \( k = 1, 2, \ldots, 10000 \) represents the epoch number.
 To ensure accurate computation of the test error, we select 60000 test samples from the uniform distribution in \( [-1,1] \).
 In the two-dimensional case, \( 600^2 \) uniformly sampled points from \( [-1,1]^2 \) are used for training, with a mini-batch size of 1200 and a learning rate set to \( 10^{-3} \times 0.9^{\lfloor k/30 \rfloor} \), where \( k = 1, 2, \ldots, 3000 \).
 For test error evaluation, we select \( 300^2 \) samples from the uniform distribution in \( [-1,1]^2 \).
 For the three-dimensional case, \( 150^3 \) points from \( [-1,1]^3 \) are uniformly sampled for training, with a mini-batch size of 1500 and a learning rate defined as \( 10^{-3} \times 0.9^{\lfloor k/4 \rfloor} \), where \( k = 1, 2, \ldots, 400 \).
 To ensure accurate computation of the test error, we select \( 100^3 \) samples from the uniform distribution in \( [-1,1]^3 \).

 As shown in Table~\ref{tab:error:comparison:MMNNs}, \texttt{sine} and \SinTU{s} are the most effective activation functions for MMNNs.
-Our results further confirm that the combination of sinusoidal activation functions and MMNN structures is particularly well-suited for function approximation.
+Our results further confirm that the combination of sinusoidal activation functions and MMNN structures is particularly well-suited for function approximation. \begin{colorenv}[blue] Table~\ref{tab:error:comparison:MMNNs} also illustrates the effect of the truncation parameter \(s\) in \(\SinTU{s}\).
+Since

+the activation coincides with \(\sin(x)\) on the active region \(x\ge s\), while it is constant on the truncated region \(x<s\).
+Thus, \(s\) controls the balance between Fourier-like oscillation and a \ReLU-like singular feature.
+When \(s\) is very negative, \(\SinTU{s}\) behaves close to the pure sine activation on most preactivation values; when \(s\) is larger, more neurons may enter the flat region, which can introduce localized nonsmoothness but may also reduce the effective number of oscillatory neurons and slow training.

+The results suggest that the best choice of \(s\) depends on the target regularity.
+For smoother targets, pure \(\sine\) or a more negative truncation level is often preferable, since the extra singularity is less useful and may slightly affect stability or derivative accuracy.
+For nonsmooth targets, an intermediate truncation level can be beneficial because it combines oscillatory representation with localized nonsmooth features.
+Therefore, \(\SinTU{s}\) is not intended to uniformly dominate \(\sine\); rather, it provides an additional degree of freedom for matching the activation to the regularity of the target function. \end{colorenv}